List of Rambo characters: Major Marshall Roger T. Murdock

 Major Marshall Roger T. Murdock (Charles Napier) is an American bureaucrat and CIA field operative who is in charge of the operation.
-In Rambo: First Blood Part II, he tells Rambo that the American public is demanding knowledge about the POWs, and they want a trained commando to go in and search for them.
-Rambo is briefed that he is only to photograph the POWs and not to rescue them, nor is he to engage any enemy soldiers.
-Rambo reluctantly agrees, and he is then told that an agent of the American government will be there to receive him in the jungles of Vietnam.
-Murdock claims that he served with the 2nd battalion, 3rd Marines at Kon Tum in 1966, however Rambo realizes this as a lie because the battalion didn't serve in 1966.
-Later in the film, he betrays Rambo.
-He turns out to not care about American veterans as he never expected to find any or he assumed Rambo would have been killed rather than complete the mission.
-In the end, when Rambo returns with the POWs, he confronts Murdock for betraying him, telling him that he knows that there are more POWs left.
-Rambo then demands Murdock to find them all, or he will kill him for it.
-It is unknown what happened to Murdock after this.
+In Rambo: First Blood Part II, he tells Rambo that the demand by the American public for knowledge about the POWs will be found by a trained commando under certain conditions.
+Rambo is briefed that rescue is not the aim of the mission, only photographs of the POWs.
+The enemy is not to be engaged.
+Rambo reluctantly agrees to the mission before he is told an agent of the American government will receive him in the jungles of Vietnam.
+Murdock claims that in 1966 he served with the 2nd battalion, 3rd Marines at Kon Tum.
+Rambo realizes the unit did not exist then.
+It becomes known that Murdock cares little about the mission being successful.
+Murdock either beloves that no evidence will be found of the POWs or Rambo killed before the mission is completed.
+Rambo returns with POWs and confronts Murdock for the betrayal telling him that there are more POWs.
+Rambo demands that Murdock have those still captive returned or Rambo will kill Murdock.
+Nothing is revealed about what happens with Murdock.